Easy Steps To Building an Emergency Fund on a Tight Budget

 9. Once your emergency fund starts growing, recognize its value.

-You know that life is full of unexpected financial challenges.
-Car repairs, home repairs, unplanned medical bills.
-You know your emergency fund will be there for you when you need it.
+You know that life is full of unexpected financial challenges — car repairs, home repairs, unplanned medical bills.
+You know your emergency fund will be there for you when needed.

 Don’t overuse it or treat it carelessly.